nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I use Nmap during the **recon and enumeration phase** of pentesting.
 It helps me identify **live hosts, open ports, and running services**.
 I often combine it with the **NSE scripting engine** to detect misconfigurations or known vulnerabilities — making it a powerful recon and risk-identification tool.”

----

-✅ Coming Up:
-**Q47.
-What Is the Difference Between Static and Dynamic Code Analysis?**
-This one is a **must-know** if you're touching secure code reviews, application pentesting, or DevSecOps roles.
-Ready to proceed?

-Excellent!
-Let’s now break down another **crucial topic** in cybersecurity and secure software development — especially relevant for **AppSec, VAPT, and DevSecOps** interviews:

----

 ### ❓ **Q47.
 What Is the Difference Between Static and Dynamic Code Analysis?**